QuickBooks Blog

 Here are the job types that can qualify an exempt employee:

-During the hiring process, be upfront with your exempt employees about the fact they don’t qualify for overtime wages.
+During the hiring process, be upfront with your exempt employees about the fact that they don’t qualify for overtime wages.
 This is usually the function of human resources and will help prevent any misunderstandings or disputes about wages that may come up in the future.

 What is a nonexempt employee?